ARM-software/SCP-firmware/doc/code_rules.md

 MISRAC-2012
 -----------
-The SCP-firmware is gradually achieving compliance with MISRAC-2012.
+The SCP-firmware is attempting to achieve compliance with MISRAC-2012.
 To date, the mandatory rules have been resolved.

-In order to provide a reference, Juno platform is taken as a first platform to provide compliance.
+In order to provide a reference, Juno platform is taken as a first platform to attempt alignment with the guidance.
 At the same time, a MISRAC-2012 checker will run upon PR submission.

-Please note that new patches will have to be compliant with the current status of compliance.
+Please note that new patches will have to be compliant with the current status of violations.

 C Standard Library
 ------------------